mattronix/opentak-onboarding-portal/DOCKER.md

 docker compose exec web flask db upgrade
 ```

+## If the database goes into read only:

+## Fix ownership - the container uses UID 1000 (appuser)
+sudo chown -R 1000:1000 instance/

 ## Production Recommendations

 1. **Use a reverse proxy** (nginx, Caddy) with SSL